adamk5550/docs/Tools/Git/3 Commands.md

 ## git reset

+`git reset [options] [pathspec]`

-Removes a selection of changed files from the staging area.
-See [git add](#git-add) for more info about staging.
+Remove a selection of changed files from the staging area.
+This is effectively the opposite of [git add](#git-add).

-### Pathspecs

-Without options, `git reset` requires a *pathspec* option to specify which files to remove.
-This works in the same way as [git add](#git-add), see its pathspec section for examples.
+A *[pathspec](#pathspec)* is only required when options are not present.

 ### Options

 #### --soft

-Reset the branch to the given *refspec*, potentially changing the commits present in the current branch.
-The contents of the working directory however do not change; any previously committed differences are preserved and added to the staging area.
+Reset the current [branch](#git-branch) to the *refspec* supplied after `--soft`, potentially changing the [commits](#git-commit) present.
+The contents of the working directory however are preserved - any previously committed differences are kept in the staging area.

-- `git reset --soft master`: Reset to the same state as the local master branch.
-- `git reset --soft origin/master`: Reset to the same state as the local repo's stored remote master branch.
-This can be updated using [git fetch](#git-fetch).

 #### --hard

-Similar to `--soft` but permanently destroys any changes that would remain staged or unstaged.
+Similar to `--soft` but permanently deletes any tracked changes in the working directory.
 Do not use lightly.

 ## git status

-Shows the files that have changed in the repository's working directory since the last commit.
-This includes new files, deleted files and files that have been changed.
+List file changes in the working directory since the last [commit](#git-commit).
+This includes additions, deletions, and modifications.

-Files listed are grouped by change type and are colour coded based on whether they are in the staging area or not - green for staged and red for unstaged.
-For more info about staging, see [git add](#git-add).
+Changes listed are grouped by change type and coloured based on whether they are in the [staging area](#git-add) (green) or not (red).

-*Colour omitted from examples due to Markdown limitations*

 ```
 $ git status